BloomTech-Labs/omega2020-fe/README.md

 **Name:** ​Registration Page
 **User type:** ​All
-**Description:** Allows for creation of new users **Use Case:** ​A new user needs to create an account to have access to extended functionality like saving settings, saving a puzzle, or challenging a friend
+**Description:** Allows for creation of new users **Use Case:** ​A new user needs to create an account to have access to extended functionality like saving settings, saving a puzzle, or uploading and paper sudoku image and continue playing on the web.

 ---